 Pioneering to make "poor land bloom"

 An example is Ha Van Chuc, born in 1983, Thai ethnic, in Muong Lat town, Muong Lat district.
-Like many other young people in the mountainous areas of Thanh Hoa, Chuc spent his days "selling his face to the ground, his back to the sky" on fields, slash-and-burn farming combined with raising a few buffaloes and cows; but his income was not much, just enough to eat was considered lucky.
+Like many other young people in the mountainous region of Thanh Hoa, Chuc spent his days "selling his face to the ground, selling his back to the sky" on the fields, slash-and-burn farms, and raising a few buffaloes and cows; but the income was not much, enough to eat was considered lucky.

 Not resigned to poverty, he decided to “play big” by using all his capital, assets, and even mortgaging his family’s land title to invest in a brick production facility.
-Overcoming the initial difficulties, Mr. Chuc’s brick production facility began to do well; not only did it generate stable revenue but it also created jobs for 8 local workers, with an average income of 6 million VND/month.
+Overcoming the initial difficulties, Mr. Chuc’s brick production facility began to do well; not only creating stable revenue but also creating jobs for 8 local workers, with an average income of 6 million VND/month.

-Older than Mr. Chuc in both age and "starting" age, is Mr. Pham Van Thuyen, born in 1973, Thai ethnic group, also a successful businessman in Hoi Xuan commune, Quan Hoa district.
+Older than Mr. Chuc in both age and "start-up" age, is Mr. Pham Van Thuyen, born in 1973, Thai ethnic group, also a successful businessman in Hoi Xuan commune, Quan Hoa district.

 According to preliminary statistics of Thanh Hoa Province Business Association, in 11 mountainous districts, there are currently 1,411 entrepreneurs, of which 374 are ethnic minority entrepreneurs.
 With activities in the fields of production, service business, construction, transportation, and agricultural material supply, these ethnic minority entrepreneurs have been contributing to the development of ethnic minority and mountainous areas of Thanh Hoa.
 What is more valuable is that they not only enrich their families but also actively help the community, spreading the spirit of entrepreneurship.

-Like businessman Pham Van Thuyen, he not only actively participates in social activities but also sponsors 3 ethnic minority children in difficult circumstances in the locality up to the age of 18, including 1 child in Kham village who is orphaned.
-He also supports 8 families in especially difficult circumstances with 20-30 million VND to build solid houses.
+Like businessman Pham Van Thuyen, he not only actively participates in social activities but also sponsors 3 ethnic minority children with difficult circumstances in the locality up to 18 years old, including 1 child in Kham village who has lost both parents.
+He also supported 8 families with especially difficult circumstances with 20-30 million VND to build solid houses.

 As for Mr. Ha Van Chuc, when his family's life became better, he spent part of his income to support young people in the village to start their own businesses.